fbroom/Books/dune.md

 ###Chapter 4:
 * Thufir Hawat comes to Paul’s study room.
-He tells Paul to never sit while giving his back to the door.
+He tells Paul to never sit while giving his back to the door
 * Paul talks about the storms he studies/read about to Hawat.
 Hawat tells him that those storms are huge and intense.
 They also talk about how important water and this reminds Paul of the meeting with the Reverend Mother a week ago
 * Hawat leaves for Arrakis today while Paul will follow tomorrow
 * Gurney Hillock comes next and while Paul was saying he wasn’t in the mood to fight, Gurney attacks anyway pressuring Paul to fight back.
 The match ends in a tie but it scares Paul though.
 Gurney says that he expects Paul to be prepared at anytime